Seahawks end day before training camp with flurry of roster moves and restructured contract

 The day before NFL training camp typically includes a flurry of roster moves.

-So it was with the Seahawks, who waived three players Tuesday — including 2020 fifth-round pick Alton Robinson — while getting one of their two remaining draft picks under contract (running back Zach Charbonnet) and creating some cap space by restructuring the contract of safety Quandre Diggs.
+So it was with the Seahawks, who waived three players Tuesday — including 2020 fifth-round pick Alton Robinson — while getting one of their two remaining draft picks under contract (running back Zach Charbonnet) and creating some salary-cap space by restructuring the contract of safety Quandre Diggs.

 Here’s a look at each move: